 - Know your audience.
 Spend the time researching and getting to know your audience before requesting translation services.
-This can help you focus on which languages and materials your business actually needs to get translated.
+This can help you focus on which languages and materials your business needs to get translated.

 - Don’t rely on machine translation.
 While technology for translation memory and support can be helpful, you shouldn’t rely on machine translation.
-It can be tempting to utilize this option because it is cheaper than working with translation agencies, but your translation will be less accurate and lower quality.
+It can be tempting to utilize this option because it is cheaper than working with translation agencies, but your translation will be less accurate and of lower quality.

 Book a Consultation Call Today